About Restorative Dentistry

 Many people suffer from the effects of TMJ disorder without being aware of it.
 This misalignment of the jaw can create uncomfortable symptoms, including:

 - Sore jaws or facial muscles

 - Clicking sounds in the jaw when you open your mouth

 - Uneven wear on your teeth

 If you suspect that you may be suffering from TMJ disorder, please talk with Dr. da Costa about it.
-There are effective solutions that can relieve the pain and correct the misalignment, allowing your teeth and jaws to function properly and comfortably again.
+There are practical solutions to relieve the pain and correct the misalignment, allowing your teeth and jaws to function correctly and comfortably again.